saulpw/visidata/www/about.md

 So at the end of 2016, I decided to take a personal sabbatical and use my experience with data to write another version of this tool.
 One that could be used in any terminal, with any data source, with minimal requirements and zero configuration.

+## Credits

+Thanks to all the [people who have contributed to VisiData](/help#contributors).

+In particular, many thanks to [@anjakefala](https://github.com/anjakefala) for significant help with tests, documentation, and releases.